dshugarts/cvdiq_v1.2/README.md

 - [ ] Add copy to homepage
 - [x] Update Disclaimer
 - [x] Report Charts need to go to correct charts for new metrics
-- [ ] My Suggestions are not loading
+- [ ] Update and create links to improvement pages
 - [ ] Fix loss of data on page refresh (call dataArray in controller??)
 - [ ] Fix route timing
+- [x] resources into report table
 - [ ] Update all copy from Daniel
 	- [ ] Update DBMS Report Data
 	- [ ] Update Risk ranges in report/scoring (what numbers are high, moderate and low)